redrathnure/joplin/README.md

 4.1.
 Caching mount points to speed up image build/rebuild process 4.2.
 It's possible to build multiplatform images (ARM images in TODO list)
 5. A few additional configuration properties.
 Mostly for better control of stored data (see description below)
+6. Docker images will be published only to [ghcr.io/redrathnure/joplin](https://github.com/redrathnure/joplin/pkgs/container/joplin) repository

 ## Some of the Issues Addressed